anamontcast/dataset_Montero-Castano_etal_Biological_Invasions_2023/README.md

 # dataset_Montero-Castano_etal_Biological_Invasions_2023

 ## Brief summary of dataset contents, contextualized in experimental procedures and results.
-This is the dataset used for the SEM analysis of the paper "Influential factors and barriers change along the invasion continuum of an alien plant" published in Biological Invasions (10.1007/s10530-023-03087-3)
+This is the dataset used for the SEM analysis of the paper "Montero-Castaño, A.; Aizen, M.A.; González-Moreno, P.; Cavallero, L.; Vilà, M.; Morales, C.L.
+2023.
+Influential factors and barriers change along the invasion continuum of an alien plant.
+Biological Invasions (10.1007/s10530-023-03087-3)"

 ## Description of the data and file structure